hikikones/DABE/testbed/pi4_cluster/linux-5.5-web10g-patch/README.md

 diff -u linux/net/ipv6/tcp_ipv6.c web10g/net/ipv6/tcp_ipv6.c >> web10g.patch
 ```

 The resulting `patch` file from these commands can be found in the `web10g_raw.patch`.
 Then the big job of manual inspection comes where every section in the `diff` has been checked.
 For example, since the web10g kernel is behind the official release, it wants to "undo" a lot of the new changes, and so those sections have been removed.
 Also, a lot of sections require som slight modifications where a relevant web10g change is wanted, but another "undo" change to kernel 5.5 is unwanted.
+At last a new section was manually added due to build error `net/ipv4/tcp_ipv4.c:2805:12: error: ‘struct netns_ipv4’ has no member named ‘sysctl_estats_delay’`, which was fixed by adding the missing members to file `include/net/netns/ipv4.h`.
 The final cleaned up result can found in the file `web10g.patch`.

 To patch the changes into kernel 5.5 and building it for RPI4, you first need to download [BCM2711_defconfig](https://raw.githubusercontent.com/raspberrypi/linux/rpi-5.5.y/arch/arm/configs/bcm2711_defconfig) for kernel 5.5 and copy it to `linux/arch/arm/configs`.
 Then you can start building with: